Sangi19/whatsapp-clone/README.md

 ### React - Load Posts at real-time.
 Instead of refreshing the whole page, particular components will be altered.

-### Firebase - handles the background job to store and retrieve the messages and chat rooms.
+### Firebase firestore Realtime db - handles the background job to store and retrieve the messages and chat rooms.

 ### Google Auth - Google authentication helps us to login using Google Mail ids (GMAIL)

+### Material UI - It is used for the Icons for whatsapp application.

+### React Router -  It enables the navigation among views of various components in a React Application, allows changing the browser URL, and keeps the UI in sync with the URL

+### Deploy using Firebase - Deployed the app using Firebase

 ## Live Version